arupbhunia/kirankoduru.github.io/_posts/2015-02-04-sqlalchemy-pipeline-scrapy.md

 date:   2015-02-04 22:42:46
 categories: python
 description : Scrapy pipelines for inserting item into the database.
+note: This post refers to using scrapy version 0.24.4, if you are using a different version of scrapy then refer <a href="http://scrapy.readthedocs.org">scrapy docs</a> for more info.
 ---
 In my [last post](http://kirankoduru.github.io/python/multiple-scrapy-spiders.html), I talked about how to run 2 spiders concurrently.
 This post is a brief introduction to how to add scrapy items into database through the pipeline.